lord/ocaml-swift-example/README.md

 # ocaml-swift-example

-a brief example of building ocaml with swift
+An example of calling Swift code from OCaml.